Efficient Image Denoising by Low-Rank Singular Vector Approximations of Geodesics' Gramian Matrix: Performance Analysis

-\begin{definition} Let, a two-dimensional matrix $\mathcal{I}$ represents a reference image of size $n\times n$ and $\tilde{\mathcal{U}}$ represents an image of interest.
-Structural similarity index measure \cite{Wang2004}, abbreviated as SSIM, of the image $\tilde{\mathcal{U}}$ with respect to the reference image $\mathcal{I}$ is defined as the product of luminance distortion ($I$), contrast distortion ($C$), and loss of correlation ($S$), such as
+\begin{definition} Let, the $n\times n$ and two-dimensional matrix $\mathcal{I}$ represent a reference image and $\tilde{\mathcal{U}}$ denotes an image from the field of interest.
+The \textit{Structural Similarity Index} (SSIM) \cite{Wang2004} is a measure of the image of the image $\tilde{\mathcal{U}}$ with respect to the reference image $\mathcal{I}$ is defined as

 where